admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ## Chance

 Fortune hands have a "?
 Chance" button, which draws a random card from the Fortune Deck, plays it immediately and returns the card to to the Deck.

-# Alternative Cards UI
-The system supports [🦋Monarch](https://foundryvtt.com/packages/monarch) as an alternative user interface for card hands.

-In order to use it, the Host must first install and activate the module.
-Then host and players may individually enable it in their client settings.